 * Click here for rating key

-Coop's Place Restaurant Review: Coop’s Place is located on upper Decatur Street in the French Quarter, a high-traffic, bustling block where you can let loose with your friends, enjoy big overstuffed po’ boys, and scarf down a plate of some of the best jambalaya (made with rabbit) in town.
-Gumbo is rich and hearty, and if for some reason you don’t agree, you’re welcome to order it with extra seafood for an additional three bucks.
-Groups might consider starting with the “Bayou appetizer,” a generously portioned platter of fried shrimp, crawfish, oysters and crab claws.
+Coop's Place Restaurant Review: When fine dining is not on your agenda, but enjoying consistently well-prepared local cuisine is, Coop’s might be your spot.
+This quintessential French Quarter beer joint has a reputation that does not rest on formality.
+Here you can let loose with your friends and eat big overstuffed po’ boys.
+Scarf down a plate of some of the best jambalaya (made with rabbit meat) in town, which comes in three portion sizes, as does the rich, hearty seafood gumbo.
+Groups might consider starting with the generously portioned platter of fried shrimp, crawfish, oyster and crab claws.
 And save room for Cajun fried chicken.
-If your taste leans toward spicy pastas, try the crawfish and tasso pasta with hot, hot, hot Alfredo sauce.
-Dessert is not usually available, but once in a while the kitchen will turn out a notable cheesecake or pecan pie.
-Wine is offered, too, but nothing fancy.
-Because Coop’s offers video poker, only patrons over 21 years of age may enter.
+If your taste leans toward spicy pasta dishes, try the crawfish and tasso pasta with hot, hot, hot Alfredo sauce.
+A few wines are offered, but nothing fancy.
+Dessert is not available.
+Because Coop’s has video poker, only patrons over 21 years of age may enter.